Find frequently asked questions about how Active Time Limits work in BlueCurve Home.

 Note: Access using cellular data, a public Shaw WiFi hotspot, or other available WiFi networks will not count toward active time.
 Also, pausing a profile will not block access through these channels.

-How do I set up an Active Time Alert?
+How do I set up an Active Time Limit?

 What counts as 'active time'?